Yuki-okuma/rcjp24_readme/rc_en.md

 1. Competition time is 7 minutes.
 2. Distance between the robot and the person should be within 1.5 meteer.
 3. The accepted characteristics will be those obtained only through image recognition.
-4. It is nessesary to show evidence when robot detects a human(e.g. Bounding Box).
+4. It is nessesary to show evidence when robot detects an empty seat.
-5. If all guests does not have same characteristics, it is allowed to report those characteristics to the operator.

 <br>